raipc/atsd-jdbc/README.md

 |`file`| Buffers data received from the database to a temporary file on the local file system and reads rows from the file on the `ResultSet.next()` invocation. |
 |`memory`| Buffers data received from the database into the application memory and returns rows on the `ResultSet.next()` invocation directly from a memory structure. |

-* While the `memory` strategy may be more efficient than `file`, it requires more memory.
-The `memory` strategy is optimal queries returning thousands of rows, whereas the `file` strategy can process millions of rows, provided disk space is available.
+* The `memory` strategy is more efficient than the `file` strategy but requires more memory.
+The `memory` strategy is optimal for queries returning some amount of rows on the order of one hundred thousand or less, whereas the `file` strategy can process millions of rows during operation, provided enough disk space is available.
-* The `stream` strategy is faster than the alternatives, at the expense of keeping the database connection open.
+* The `stream` strategy is faster than both alternatives, at the expense of keeping the database connection open.
 It is not recommended if row processing may last a significant time on a slow client.

 ## Requirements